kjbrum/LPM/README.md

 ## License:

 Copyright © [Kyle Brumm](http://kylebrumm.com).
-TaB is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).
+LPM is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).